solo-io/gloo-docs/gloo/docs/installation/kubernetes/setup_kubernetes.md

 ---
 title: Kubernetes - Prep
 weight: 1
+description: How to prepare a Kubernetes cluster for Gloo installation.
 ---

 In this document we will review how to prepare different Kubernetes environments before installing Gloo or Gloo